matty99/matty99.github.io/_posts/2015-10-2-when-designs-fail.md

 ---
 layout: post
 title: "What happens when designs fail"
-description: A short glance into how users react when your app does something unexpected.
+description: A short glance into how users react when your application does something unexpected.
 tags:
 - Design
 date: 2015-11-2